Haydon Wick

 The civil parish of Haydon Wick is a northern suburb of the town of Swindon, Wiltshire, in England.
-It had a population of 20,960 in the 2011 census.
+It had a population of 25,036 at the 2021 census.
 The parish includes the former hamlet of Haydon and the suburbs of Greenmeadow and Rodbourne Cheney.

 Government

 The first tier of local government is Haydon Wick Parish Council, with two electoral wards: Haydon End (9 councillors) and Haydon Wick (9 councillors).
 The council is concerned with the overall economic, cultural and physical well-being of the residents of Greenmeadow, Haydon Wick village, Haydonleigh, Abbey Meads, Haydon End, Taw Hill, Oakhurst, Woodhall Park and West Moredon.

 The parish lies within the Borough of Swindon where it is represented by six Borough Councillors for the wards of Haydon Wick and Priory Vale.

 History

-Prior to 1928 Haydon Wick was part of the parish of Rodbourne Cheney.
+Prior to 1928, Haydon Wick was part of the parish of Rodbourne Cheney.

 Gas was installed in 1930, electricity arrived in 1939 and sewers came after 1928.

-Originally a small village, during the latter part of the twentieth century and continuing today, housebuilding has extended the number of properties within the parish considerably.
+Originally a small village, during the latter part of the 20th century and the first decade of the 21st, housebuilding increased the number of properties within the parish considerably.
 Parts of the parish fall within the Priory Vale northern development.
 The North Swindon District Centre (or Orbital Shopping Park), which includes a large Asda supermarket, is within the parish.